chilcote/vfuse/README.md

 vfuse
 ====

 This script takes a never-booted DMG and converts it to a VMware Fusion VM.

 The germ of this idea came about, as all good ideas, and germs, do: while drinking beer.
 Specifically, I was tossing back drinks and tossing around ideas with [Gilbert Wilson](https://twitter.com/boyonwheels), and he mentioned that he uses the VMware CLI tools to convert DMGs to VMDKs based on a [blog post](http://hazenet.dk/2013/07/17/creating-a-never-booted-os-x-template-in-vsphere-5-1/6/) he'd read.
 Intrigued, I asked Gil to email me the specifics.
 After seeing how potentially cool this was, I wrapped it up in this here terribly illegible, queasingly unpythonic script.

 My thanks to [Rich Trouton](https://twitter.com/rtrouton) for testing this script for me and providing feedback.
 He is a saint among humans.

 Requirements
 ------------

 + VMware Fusion 7.x Professional
 + OS X 10.9.5+ (compatible with 10.10)
 + A never-booted image created with your [favorite](https://github.com/chilcote/stew) [image creation tool](https://github.com/magervalp/autodmg).
 + [Packer](https://packer.io) 0.7.2 (or above) for building a vagrant box.
++ [vserv](https://github.com/chilcote/vserv) for monitoring virtual machines.

 Usage
 -----

-    usage: vfuse [-h] [-i INPUT] [-o OUTPUT] [-n NAME] [-w HW_VERSION] [-m MEM_SIZE] [-t TEMPLATE] [-e] [-p PACKER]
+    usage: vfuse [-h] [-i INPUT] [-o OUTPUT] [-n NAME] [-w HW_VERSION] [-m MEM_SIZE] [-t TEMPLATE] [-e] [-p PACKER] [--start [START]] [--stop STOP] [--reset RESET]

+    Create and monitor VM from source DMG.

     optional arguments:
       -h, --help            show this help message and exit